wso2-attic/ballerina-integrator/README.md

                     locationEP->post("/v2/5b22443d2e00007b00e315b9");
                 }

-                //Use the native function 'respond' to send the client response back to the caller. match clientResponse {
+                //Use respond() to send the client response back to the caller. match clientResponse {
-                    //If the request was successful, an HTTP response is returned.
+                    //If the request was successful, response is returned.
-                    //respond()` sends back the inbound clientResponse to the caller if no any error is found. http:Response respone =>{
+                    //sends back the clientResponse to the caller if no any error is found. http:Response respone =>{
                         CompanyEP->respond(respone) but { error e =>
                         log:printError("Error sending response", err = e) };